MayJuun/fhir/README.md

 ## Code Generation

 I think it's the new compiling.
 It's actually great though, [json_serializable](https://pub.dev/packages/json_serializable) and [freezed](https://pub.dev/packages/freezed) are used extensively throughout.
-Note that sometimes freezed will give a stack overflow error if you try to do all code generation for the entire package at the same time.
-Also note that for fields that can take any resource, they have to be manually assigned.
-Currently this is done by passing the json object to resourceList.
-The fromJson code has to be changed in the 'g.dart' file.
+In order to allow a field to contain any resource, it is passed to the resource class and is passed to a switch case statement (which feels a little clunky, but I haven't managed a better way yet).

 ## Formatting Notes